Garuda Indonesia: Frequent-flyer program

 Garuda Frequent Flyer, Garuda Indonesia's frequent-flyer program was launched in September 1999.

 In 2005, Garuda Indonesia relaunched its Garuda Frequent Flyer (GFF) with a new look, benefits and services.
 The new program allows members to earn miles on domestic and international flights and has four tiers of membership covering GFF Junior, Blue, Silver, Gold, and Platinum status levels.
-Since June 2011 Garuda Indonesia launched a joint frequent flyer program with Korean Air.
-Members of the Garuda Frequent Flyer (GFF) program and Korean Air's SkyPass program will benefit from the cooperation by accruing mileage for flying both Korean Air and Garuda or any Garuda–Korean Air code share flights.
+In June 2011, Garuda Indonesia launched a joint frequent flyer program with Korean Air.
+Members of the Garuda Frequent Flyer (GFF) program and Korean Air's SkyPass program will benefit from the cooperation by accruing mileage for flying both Korean Air and Garuda or any Garuda–Korean Air codeshare flights.

 From 27 March 2014, due to joining SkyTeam, Garuda Indonesia announced that Garuda Frequent Flyer renamed as GarudaMiles.
 In 2017, Citilink's frequent-flyer program, Supergreen, merged with GarudaMiles, dubbed 'Supergreen GarudaMiles', before merging fully with GarudaMiles.
-Now, GarudaMiles served as Garuda Indonesia and Citilink's frequent-flyer program.
+Until 21 March 2024, GarudaMiles serves as Garuda Indonesia and Citilink's frequent-flyer program, as Citilink reincarnates its own frequent flyer program as LinkMiles in 2021 and eventually became independent in 2024.